 Mother’s Day Portraits of Radical Trust and Obedience–How Godly Moms Are Living Out Dangerous Faith

 Throughout the world, Christian women face double the persecution.
 They are persecuted for their faith, and they are mistreated for their status legally lose her children if her Muslim husband discovers her faith.
-In Nigeria, mothers like Rebecca Sharibu are waiting for the return of their children kidnapped by Islamic extremist groups like Boko Haram.
+In Nigeria, mothers like Rebecca Sharibu are waiting for the return of their children kidnapped by Islamic extremist groups like an extremist group that is located primarily in Northern Nigeria.
 In India, where widows are 10 percent of the population, Christian women like Kusum are raising their children on their own in a culture hostile to their faith.
 In North Korea, mothers must protect their families and essentially disregard the idea of raising their children to know Jesus.

 Below, in honor of Mother’s Day, we share portraits of mothers who live out dangerous faith in countries where following Christ requires daily sacrifice and surrender.